V1LL0/DICOMPROJECT_BD/Final_Project_Presentation.md

 - - -
 # The Algorithm

-This solution take as input a 2bit image.
+This solution takes as input a 2bit image.

 We need to flow a sub-matrix on the image.